aasensio/hazel2/docs/programmatically.rst

 .. _programmatically:
+.. include:: hazel_name

 Programmatically
 ================

-Hazel v2.0 can be used programmatically, which can be used for simple calculations or if more advanced synthesis/inversion strategies are required.
+|hazel2| can be used programmatically, which can be used for simple calculations or
+if more advanced synthesis/inversion strategies are required.

 Creating a model